 • Open the Apps app

-• Install the following apps
+• Install the following apps:

-• Google Services Framework
+- Google Services Framework

-• Google Play services
+- Google Play Services

 Once installed, you will need to initialize the Google Play Store.
 You do NOT need to login to a Google account.

-Initialize Google Play Store:
+To initialize Google Play Store:

 • Open the Play Store app

-• Wait for Initializing to complete (wait until you see the login screen)
+• Wait for initializing to complete

 Access Google Play Services Settings